santiago-webdev/jetjbp.nvim/README.md

 # jetjbp.nvim
-A basic colorscheme for neovim.
+A basic color scheme for neovim made to be readable

 ## Suggestions
 If you have any suggestion feel free to open